 The next ingredient is the wonderful result relating Hankel determinants to collections of non-intersecting paths in a graph.

-\begin{thm}[Karlin-McGregor-Lindstr\"om-Gessel-Viennot Lemma, unpermuted version] Let $G$ be a directed acyclic graph and let $\{K_i\}_{i=0}^k$ and $\{L_j\}_{j=0}^k$ be two sets of vertices.
+\begin{thm}[{Karlin-McGregor-Lindstr\"om-Gessel-Viennot Lemma, see~\cite[Chapter~29]{AignerZiegler:ProofsFromTheBook}}] Let $G$ be a directed acyclic graph and let $\{K_i\}_{i=0}^k$ and $\{L_j\}_{j=0}^k$ be two sets of vertices.
 Let $W$ be a weighting on the edges of $G$, taking values in the commutative ring $\ring$.
 Let $M_{i,j}$ for $i,j=0, \dots,k$ denote the weighted count of paths from $K_i$ to $L_j$:

 Suppose that every disjoint collection of $k+1$ paths from $\{K_i\}_{i=0}^k$ and $\{L_i\}_{i=0}^k$ must connect vertex $K_i$ to $L_i$ for $i=0, \dots,k$.
 Let $X(K_0,\dots,K_k;L_0,\dots,L_k)$ denote all such disjoint collections.
 Then the determinant of the matrix $M$ gives the weighted count of disjoint collections of paths: